danbev/learning-linux-kernel/README.md

 Keep in mind that the `execve` call will replace the current/calling processes virtual address space, so once everything has been step up, the next instruction pointed to by rip will be executed.
-The should be set to the entry point.
-TODO: verify how this is done.
-I was first thinking that something would be calling our main function but that does not really seem to be how it works.

 `libc` is the c library and `ld-linux-x86_64` is the dynamic linker.